CloudGeometry/cg-devx-core/tools/cli/commands/README.md

 The cleanup process could still fail.
 If you have any issues, please try restarting the process.
 If it fails to delete your K8s cluster, please try deleting Load Balancer(s) manually and restart the process.
+For GitHub, external action runners should be removed prior to repository deletion.
+If it fails to delete your GitOps repo - please check and remove runners and restart the process.